OguzhanAgca/laravel-jetstream-quizapp/README.md

     php artisan migrate --seed
     php artisan serve
     npm run watch

+Your default admin email is "example@admin.com" and password is "password".
+After registering, you can give admin authority to your account using this information.

 That is all!
 Now click on <a href="http://localhost:8000" target="_blank" rel="noreferrer">localhost</a> and try application.